javier-iaa/MIARMA/README.md

 ```
 This will generate an output file **`kplr007199397-2011116030358_slc_miarma.dat`** with 2 columns: time and flux.

 Folder /Tests contains the input for this example.
 The output is also provided as **`kplr007199397-2011116030358_slc_miarma_check.dat`** to check that running the script provides the expected output.
-You can just check both files with a diff command.

 Getting In Touch, and Getting Involved
 --------------------------------------